 Interview: Why is it healthy to exercise in nature?

 Due to a few mice at waterfalls, university lecturer Dr. Arnulf Hartl, head of the Institute for Ecomedicine at the Paracelsus Medical Privat University in Salzburg, explores the effects of exercise in nature.
 His results until now: Hiking and exercise, respectively, in nature have positive effects on your body.
-In an interview, he tells us what effects which parts of your body and under which circumstances you should definitely exercise in nature and why descending a mountain is especially good for your body.
+In an interview, he tells us about the different effects on different parts of the body, under which circumstances you should definitely exercise in nature and why descending a mountain is especially good for your body.

 You examine the effects of hiking.
 Why do you do this?

-This is a really interessting story: About 10 years ago, I worked as a researcher for vaccines and got the mission to examine the effects of the waterfalls Krimmler Wasserfälle on the health.
-I accepted the mission, eventhough I had really no interesst in it.
-So I stood in front of the waterfalls with numerous mice and did absulutely not believe that the waterfalls have any effects on allergies or asthma.
+This is a really interesting story: About 10 years ago, I worked as a researcher for vaccines and got the mission to examine the effects of the waterfalls Krimmler Wasserfälle on the health.
+I accepted the mission, eventhough I wasn't really interessted in that topic.
+So I stood in front of the waterfalls with numerous mice absolutely did not believe that the waterfalls have any effects on allergies or asthma.
 However, 800 mice later, I was convinced that there is an effect.
-And so we exposed 450 asthmatic kids to the waterfalls and the effects were the same as they were seen by the mice.
+And so we exposed 450 asthmatic kids to the waterfalls and the effects were the same as they were seen with the mice.
 The allergic asthma was gone for about four months - this was the period of time we examined it.
-After these results, i was full of medical curiosity and enthusiasm.
-And since this time, we continously examine the effects of nature.
-This is how the Institute of Ecomedicine has been established and now we examine chronic diseases such as back pain, osteoporoses, burnout, allergies and asthma and which effects exercise and movement in nature has on the body.
+After these results, I was full of medical curiosity and enthusiasm.
+And since then, we continously examined the effects of nature.
+This is how the Institute of Ecomedicine has been established.
+Now we examine chronic diseases such as back pain, osteoporoses, burnout, allergies and asthma and which effects exercise and movement in nature have on the body.
 Until now, we have never been disappointed.
 Hiking and exercise, respectively, definitely have positive effects on our bodies.

 What happens in your body while hiking?

 The lungs get wider, the heart pumps the blood quicker and there is generally more air in our bodies.
 That's the reason why neural activities are stimulated.
 There is proof that after exercise or movement, our concentration is much better.
 Our brain stays active as long as we move.
 That is the psychomotoric axis.
-As soon as a human being stops to exercise or to move, he slowly approaches death.
-What's the most fascinating for me, is that nature increases the effect.
+As soon as a human being stops to exercise or to move, it slowly approaches death.
+What's most fascinating for me, is that nature increases this effect.
 The key word is "green exercise".
-When training in nature, it has more positive effects on your body, than a training in gym.
+Training in nature has more positive effects on your body than training in a gym.

 What's the difference between a mountain hike and a hike along a flat trail?